A wild balcony road through the Chluse Gorge in Switzerland

 Chluse Gorge is a very scenic canyon located in the canton of Bern in Switzerland.
 This passageway was used from earliest times.
 The road through the gorges is so narrow that cars (as well as bikes) are only allowed to drive in each direction for 20 minutes every hour.

 Set high west of the Jungfrau massif, the road through the gorges carved by the raging River Kander is mostly unpaved.
 It’s 11.4 km (7.08 miles) long, running from Gasterntal to Kandersteg.
 The Gasterntal valley is an important UNESCO site and nature reserve.

-Located in the Swiss Alps, the road is wide enough for only one car.
-The car traffic is restricted.
-2o minutes for cars going to valley, ten minutes buffer, then 20 minutes for the cars getting out the valley.
-As a driver you’ll definitley feel a bit of pressure seeing the narrow road created in the mountain wall.
-It’s one of the most exciting and challenging drives in the country.
+Tucked away in the Swiss Alps, the gorges are the entrance to the Gasterntal Valley.
+The road is usually open from mid-May to mid-October.
+It is extremely narrow, impassable for 2 cars at the same time.
+Due its narrowness, the car traffic is restricted.
+20 minutes for cars going to valley, ten minutes buffer, then 20 minutes for the cars getting out the valley.
+As a driver you’ll definitely feel a bit of pressure seeing the narrow road created in the mountain wall.

 Pic: Petra Risel

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.